-I’ve been pricing creative work since 1995.
-Honestly, it’s a bastard.
+I’ve been pricing creative work since 1995, but it can still be a bit of a bastard.

 Although I offer fixed prices for some story services, many of my clients are looking for more blended help.
 And that’s where the fun begins.

 In the Autumn of 1996, I sat in a basement with a lawyer.
 We both worked for IBM, but that’s where the similarity ended.

 “What do you mean, ‘you don’t know?'”, he said.
 “How can you not know?
 Isn’t that your job?”